 Peter’s eyes were glued to his laptop.
-“Kora, I’m ass-deep in blackmail, chemical engineering, cybersecurity, and advanced weapons research.
+“Kora, I’m ass-deep in blackmail, molecular engineering, and advanced weapons research.
 ANOS is gonna deploy their heavy hitters any day now, so we need to prepare for some serious fucking—”

 “You’re making excuses.”

 “Kora.”
 Peter closed his eyes.
 He braced his hands (he’d stuck them together in a palm-to-palm prayer) against his nose and lips—a gesture that said You are trying my fucking patience.
 He dropped his hands and fixed her with a stare.
 “I have too much to do.
 I can’t fuck around with weird phrases and stupid make-believe.
 When are you going to learn that—”

 Eun snorted.
 “When are you going to learn that all of this is make-believe?
 Peter, you’re always going on about our absurd-ass universe.
 Whenever you’re stoned, you run your mouth about how goddamn amazing it is that everything came from an inexplicable expansion of matter and energy.
 Take a step back from your scope-locked worldview.”

 “Isn’t nearly as dangerous as Dee Sonay,” Eun said.
 “Shady government agency versus world-devouring evil.
 Which one poses the bigger risk?”